-Hunt for medical gear to fight virus becomes all-consuming
+Over 1.5 billion globally asked to stay home to escape virus

 The delay shook investors, as has the accumulation of canceled events large and small, the soaring numbers of unemployed and a widespread pullback in spending.

-Worldwide, nearly 350,000 people have been infected and 15,000 have died from the virus that first emerged in central China late last year.
+Worldwide, nearly 350,000 people have been infected and 15,000 have died from the virus.
 As cases in China ebbed, the dangers to Europe and the U.S. have grown exponentially, although Germany on Monday cautiously reported some flattening of its infection curve.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever or coughing.
 But for some older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 Over 100,000 people have recovered, mostly in China.